SaffiEdenCauthon/SaffiEdenCauthon/README.md

 ```
-📣 This account is for information and example software projects from my professional career.
+📣 This account is for example software projects from my professional career.
-👉 For my account that holds personal software projects, please contact me using the email below.
+👉 For my account that holds personal projects, contact me using the email below.
 ```
 ## About Me:
 My passion is to help integrate clean, efficient, and scalable software to produce the best solution possible!